 Short on time?
 Here’s an infographic on how AI eliminates hiring bias.

-Use AI to eliminate hiring bias danger zones
+Use AI to eliminate diversity danger zones

 Because AI screening and recruitment programs are based on data, you have the power to control what data the program is crunching.
-If you’re concerned about hiring bias (unconscious or otherwise) entering the process, you can set the program to exclude data and metrics that indicate things like age, race, sex, or location.
+If you’re concerned about hiring bias (unconscious or otherwise) entering the process, you can set the program to exclude data and diversity metrics that indicate things like age, race, sex, or location.

 Studies have shown that candidates with strongly minority-identified names still receive between 30 and 50 percent fewer callbacks and interview offers than “white”-sounding counterparts—numbers that have remained largely unchanged over the past 20 years.
 That there’s still so much racial bias (unconscious or otherwise) in hiring is incredibly alarming—but it’s fixable.
 An automated screening program that doesn’t have our ingrained cultural and personal biases is much better at sifting through data alone.

 Alternatively, instead of excluding criteria that is rife with recruitment bias, the data can also be used to make sure that your hiring process meets industry diversity guidelines such as the Equal Employment Opportunity Commission (EEOC) guide.
 Some software programs are able to process applicant data, check them against best practice percentages, and ensure compliance with the EEOC regulations.
 All of this can be done without the human reviewer/interviewer knowing whether a candidate falls into a particular bias zone.

 AI can make us better interviewers